dzzh/RIBs-wiki/iOS-Tutorial-3.md

 }
 ```

-We’ve already injected in the MutableScoreStream before, so we can just directly use it in LoggedInInteractor.
+We’ve already injected the `MutableScoreStream` previously, so we can just directly use it in the `LoggedInInteractor`.

 ```swift
 func gameDidEnd(withWinner winner: PlayerType?) {
     if let winner = winner {